Water Heater Repair and Replacement

 We do the repairing.
 You enjoy life’s pleasures.

-Whether it be in your commercial business or your home, water heaters are important, and vital, across the board.
+Whether it be in your commercial business or your home, water heaters are vital across the board.
 Heaters are used for not only space heating, but cooking, cleaning, and showering as well.
 It’s uncomfortable when yours decides to spring a leak or doesn’t heat up at all anymore.
-Problems tend to arise in heaters more than 10-15 years old, so we recommend replacing your tank if we feel a repair won't do any justice.
-Not sure if you need a full replacement?
-Let's look at some common signs that it's time to replace:

-- Water Quality: Hot waters see a ton of usage over the years, especially if you have a large family.
-Do you experience hard water?
-Most customers are surprised to learn the mineral buildup inside the tank can clog plumbing lines and shorten the life of the unit.
+- Too much sediment: Hot water tanks see a ton of usage over the years, especially if you have a large family.
+Most customers are surprised to learn that unchecked mineral buildup inside the tank can clog plumbing lines and shorten the life of the unit.

-- Age: Like we suggested above, heaters generally last 10-15 years.
-However, any hot water heater that is making noises, failing to produce hot water, or unable to maintain a constant water temperature needs to be checked as soon as possible.
+- Age: As mentioned above, heaters generally last 10-15 years.
+However, any hot water heater that is making noises, failing to produce hot water, or is unable to maintain a constant water temperature needs to be checked as soon as possible.

-We get many calls from customers panicking that their water heater is on it's last leg, but Ken’s Plumbing has top-of-the-line equipment and expert professionals to fix these problems in no time!
-Repairing your hot water heater can be extremely dangerous and we only recommend these problems be solved by an expert professional.
+Ken’s Plumbing has top-of-the-line equipment and expert professionals to fix water heater problems in no time!
+Repairing your hot water heater can be extremely dangerous, so we recommend calling a professional.
 If you’re experiencing any unwanted issues with your hot water heater, our technicians will come out to see what’s going on and talk you through the process of repair or replacement.
-If your heater is electric or gas, we will talk you through our tankless water heater installation— nonstop hot water, whenever you need it!
-Give us a call today at (864) 242-5511 or click the banner below to schedule a service with us.
-We've been a part of Greenville, SC since the 1990s, repairing all plumbing concerning your home and commercial business.
+If your heater is electric or gas, we will talk you through our tankless water heater installation.